jmratwork/techanalysissecmanage-crcz-lm5v1c/README.md

 After adding or modifying sandbox definitions, you can validate and publish the training module using the `kypo` CLI:

+- **Import note:** When uploading sandboxes to the platform, use the Raw links (or local copies from this repo) for `sandboxes/SandboxAgenda/sandbox.yaml` and `sandboxes/SandboxAgenda/sandbox_agenda.yaml`.
+Do not paste the rendered HTML from GitHub, as it will break parsing.

 1. **Validate** the training specification:
    ```bash
    kypo training validate training.yaml